nsynkde/Tilda/README.md

 ## using tilda

+### Tilda was built and tested on vvvv_50alpha38.2 (14/05/2019) and won't work in previous versions!

 Navigating the timeline should be self explanatory.

 Right click and drag in the canvas to pan.
 Scroll wheel to zoom.